Mindrocket42/CluelessCodersToolBox/README-best-practice-guidlines/Guidelines - README file format.md

 ### 5. Key Features List

 - Clear, **bulleted enumeration** of what the project does:
     - Core features
     - Notable integrations
     - Unique aspects
 - Optionally add a **file structure code block** or Mermaid chart showing folder layout.
-When using Mermaid, **use darker colors for shapes**.

 ---